MetroidPrimeModding/prime-practice-native/README.md

 ## Changelog

+### 2.3.0 (beta)
+- Compile statically & link directly into default.dol
+- This reduces the size of the mod by ~100k

 ### 2.2.4 (beta)
 - Fix running in Nintendont
 - Revert from direct GX rendering back to Stream rendering, until I can figure out why it crashes nintendont